Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: More Experimental Analysis

-Figure~\ref{fig:ablation_weight_func_sm} illustrates the curve of $\mathcal{W}$, where $\alpha$ scales the positive part (\ie, $p_t^k-\hat{a}^k>=0$ and $\mathcal{W}>=1.0$) and $\beta$ scales the negative part (\ie, $p_t^k-\hat{a}^k<0$ and $\mathcal{W}<1.0$).
-Figures~\ref{fig:ablation_hyper_params_sm} (a) and (b) display the model's performance with different values of $\alpha$ and $\beta$, indicating the weighting function's robustness since the variation of model's performance is small.
+Figure~\ref{fig:ablation_weight_func_sm} illustrates the curve of $\mathcal{W}$, where $\alpha$ scales the positive part (i.e., $p_t^k-\hat{a}^k>=0$ and $\mathcal{W}>=1.0$) and $\beta$ scales the negative part (i.e., $p_t^k-\hat{a}^k<0$ and $\mathcal{W}<1.0$).
+Figures~\ref{fig:ablation_hyper_params_sm} (a) and (b) display the model's performance with different values of $\alpha$ and $\beta$, indicating the weighting function's robustness since the variation of the model's performance is small.

-The parameter $\theta\in [0,1]$ determines the actionness threshold $\hat{a}$, \ie, $\hat{a}=\theta\cdot a$, where $a$ is the spike-actionness of each action instance.
+The parameter $\theta\in [0,1]$ determines the actionness threshold $\hat{a}$, i.e., $\hat{a}=\theta\cdot a$, where $a$ is the spike-actionness of each action instance.
 Figure~\ref{fig:ablation_hyper_params_sm} (c) examines the impact of different values of $\theta$, indicating that $\theta$ in the range of $0.5\sim 0.75$ is appropriate.

-It is worth noting that, for different datasets and different models, our AdaFocus framework can achieve best performance without adjusting the values of these three hyper-paramters, which demonstrates the generality of our AdaFocus framework.
+It is worth noting that, for different datasets and different models, our AdaptFocus framework shows its superiority without adjusting the values of these three hyper-parameters, which demonstrates the generality of our AdaptFocus framework.